zilishen/documentation/content/nms/acm/how-to/policies/tls-policies.md

 {{<tabs name="tls-backend">}}
 {{%tab name="UI"%}}

-1. In the ACM user interface, go to **Workspaces > Environments > \<your environment\>**, where "your environment" is the Environment that contains the API Gateway to be updated.
+1. In the API Connectivity Manager user interface, go to **Workspaces > Environments > \<your environment\>**, where "your environment" is the Environment that contains the API Gateway to be updated.
 1. Select **Edit Advanced Config** from the **Actions** menu for the desired API Gateway.
 1. Select the **Global Policies** tab, then select **Add Policy** from the **Actions** menu for the **TLS Backend** policy.
 1. On the **TLS Backend** policy page, provide the requested information.